DMA Distribuidora: Epa Supermercados

-This network operates in the State of Minas Gerais, using a total sales area of 60,420 square meters (645,800 sq. ft.) serving 3,046,000 consumers / month; and in the State of Espirito Santo the network has a total sales area of 33,572 square meters (355,200 sq. ft.) and a flow of 1,239,000 consumers / month.
+This network operates in the State of Minas Gerais, using a total sales area of 60,420 square meters (645,800 sq. ft.) serving 3,046,000 consumers / month; and in the State of Espírito Santo the network has a total sales area of 33,572 square meters (355,200 sq. ft.) and a flow of 1,239,000 consumers / month.
 The shops are medium-size stores, selling to the most diversified levels of customers.
 EPA concentrates on the economic classes C, D and E, being the oldest retail trade mark of DMA and of the State of Minas Gerais, where it was inaugurated 50 years ago.
 EPA currently owns 77 sales outlets distributed in the two states: they are corner stores, working within this concept, with expertise and competence.

 Martplus

 This is a differentiated supermarket model, adequate to the needs and expectations of a more demanding public.
 It is focused on economic consumers classes A and B, and operates presently 8 stores, with a total of 11,866 square meters (118,400 sq. ft.) of sales area and a delivery service.
 The customer flow in the Mart Plus stores is around 500 thousand customers/ month; customers with high purchasing power, which gives to this network a special status in the retail industry of Belo Horizonte.